dequelabs/axe-core/doc/API.md

 ### Getting Started

-This section gives a quick description of how to use the aXe APIs to analyze web page content and return a JSON object that lists any accessibility violations found.
+This section gives a quick description of how to use the axe APIs to analyze web page content and return a JSON object that lists any accessibility violations found.

-The aXe API can be used as part of a broader process that is performed on many, if not all, pages of a website.
+The axe API can be used as part of a broader process that is performed on many, if not all, pages of a website.
 The API is used to analyze web page content and return a JSON object that lists any accessibility violations found.
 Here is how to get started:

 1. Load page in testing system
 2. Optionally, set configuration options for the javascript API (`axe.configure`)